JolonB/TorrentBox/README.md

 ![Format drive in Windows File Explorer](images/windows-format.png)

 If your drive is already formatted and you just want to change the name, you can right-click on it and select _Rename_.
-Change the name to "MEDIA"
+Change the name to "MEDIA".

 ![Rename drive in Windows File Explorer](images/windows-rename.png)